tanyayt/udacity_prog4ds_using_python/movie_rental_sql_project/README.md

 # Insight 4: Change of Monthly Payments of Top 10 Customers

-Finally, for each of these top 10 paying customers, I would like to find out the difference across their monthly payments during 2007.
-Please go ahead and **write a query to compare the payment amounts in each successive month.** Repeat this for each of these 10 paying customers.
-Also, it will be tremendously helpful if you can identify the customer name who paid the most difference in terms of payments.
+Finally, for each of these top 10 paying customers, we would like to find out the difference across their monthly payments during 2007.
+The query below compares the payment amounts in each successive month.In addition, we also identify the customer name who paid the most difference in terms of payments.

 ```sql
 /*Aggregate payment to monthly totals by customer in 2007 */